-Crowdfunding is hard.
+Crowdfunding 101 – it’s hard.
 Getting people to put down their credit card is tough for established retailers, let alone brand-new start-ups.
 When it comes down to it, crowdfunding is about selling your story and guiding the audience towards understanding how your story can fit into their life.

 The Dragon Innovation team has worked with many start-ups and previously advised them on the methods to get their product funded. but we have learned a lot by assisting and watching crowdfunding campaigns succeed.
 There is no exact science, but there are some rules that give you a higher likelihood to getting funded.